 - GNI per capita, PPP (constant 2017 international $)

-- Economic income inequality (income share held by highest 10%)
+- Income Inequality (Income share held by highest 10%)

-- Unemployment, total (% of world labor force)
+- Unemployment, total (% of total labor force) (modeled ILO estimate)

-- Foreign direct investment, net inflows (BoP, current $, billions)
+- Foreign direct investment, net inflows (current US$, millions)

 - Population growth (annual %)